 PayPal may request additional financial and business documentation after you’ve been preapproved.
 This could include various documents, like bank statements, tax returns or other financial statements.
 It’s a good idea to have various information ready to keep the process quick and efficient.

 These loans can be used for nearly any business-related purchase, including covering expenses or payroll, investing in marketing, buying new equipment, or managing cash flow.
 You need a PayPal Business account to take out a loan.
-Unlike many of the alternative lenders we looked at, it doesn't require small businesses to have a physical, brick-and-mortar location in order to get a loan; it only requires that you be based in the United States to get a loan.
+Unlike many of the alternative lenders we looked at, it doesn’t require small businesses to have a brick-and-mortar location in order to get a loan; it only requires that you be based in the United States.
 This provides a good avenue for e-commerce and other internet-based companies.

-Both of PayPal's loans should be considered short-term loans.
-The term for the traditional small business loan is only a year, which means you'll have to pay everything off quickly.
-The working capital loan, while there's no defined term, is a fast-cash-style loan that should be treated as such.
-In both instances, PayPal's loan offering is ideal for business owners looking to get quick access to cash.
+Both of PayPal’s loans should be considered short-term loans.
+The term for the traditional small business loan is one year.
+The working capital loan, while there’s no defined term, is a fast-cash-style loan that should be treated as such.
+In both instances, PayPal’s loan offering is ideal for business owners looking to get quick access to cash.

 PayPal is an established company and a reputable financial services company for small businesses.
-It is an accredited business with the Better Business Bureau, earning an A- and 3.2 out of five stars.
-There were quite a few complaints on the company's page – more than 7,000.
+As of March 2019, it is an accredited business with the Better Business Bureau, earning an A+ and one out of five stars.
+There were quite a few complaints on the company’s page – more than 4,000.
 This is the highest number of complaints of any company we reviewed.
-However, keep in mind that PayPal is a big company that provides several different services, so these reviews may not reflect the company's alternative loan service.
+However, keep in mind that PayPal is a big company that provides several different services, so these reviews may not reflect the company’s alternative loan service.